maria341/Burger/README.md

 * Allow you to input your new favorite burger!

-* You can click the devour it and it will display in devoured section.
+* Click the devour it and it will display in devoured section.

+* The app will store every burger in a database.